Guuri11/let-it-flow/README.md

 - Play with animations so the user can do some funcionalities with it.

 #### So is that all? 🤷‍♂️
-NO!
-The final idea is to convert Let it flow into a workspace app 💪💻 including kanban, reminders ...

-All with a smooth and fast experience, thats the most important thing.
+I have to say yes, that's all.
+The first idea was to build a workspace app as you can see in old commits.
+But I rather build different apps with other libraries and keep trying new & cool things.
+Now I have a solid note app with a cool UI/UX that brings me all what I needed to create my own notes.

+Any new feature will be focus on improving the app as a note app.

 #### What is it built with
 - React JS